Vita Vea: 2021 season

 Vea being carted off the field in 2021.

 On April 26, 2021, the Buccaneers picked up Vea's fifth-year option, guaranteeing Vea $7.6 million for the 2022 season.
 In the Week 11 loss to the Washington Football Team, Vea suffered a knee injury in the fourth quarter and was carted off the field.

 On January 8, 2022, Vea signed a four-year, $73 million extension with the Buccaneers.
 As a result of the Los Angeles Rams advancing to Super Bowl LVI, Vea was selected to his first career Pro Bowl as an alternate for defensive tackle Aaron Donald.

 2022 season

 In the 2022 season, Vea appeared in and started 14 games.
 He finished with 6.5 sacks, 31 total tackles (15 solo), one forced fumble, and one fumble recovery.

 2023 season

 In the 2023 season, Vea appeared in and started 15 games.
 He finished with 5.5 sacks, 43 total tackles (28 solo) and two forced fumbles.
 He also served as a team captain in this season.

 2024 season

 BucsNation, a site run by SBNation, noted that Vea was "a force" in the 2024 season.
 As of Week 15, he led the NFC in Pro Bowl votes for defensive tackles.
 Up to that time, he notably contributed to his team a career-high nine tackles for loss.
 His success was also noted by Sports Illustrated, with River Wells noting that Vea has been "particularly nasty" alongside fellow defensive tackle Calijah Kancey.

+2026 season

+On August 19, 2026, Vea signed a one-year, $30 million contract extension after requesting a trade earlier in the summer.